xdas-dev/xdas/docs/user-guide/data-structures.md

 # Data Structures

-*xdas* mainly uses two kind of data structures.
-The base kind of structure are the {py:class}`xarray.DataArray` and {py:class}`xdas.DataArray` object.
-Those are N-dimensional labeled array object.
-The second kind of structure are the {py:class}`xarray.Dataset` and {py:class}`xdas.DataCollection` objects that are mappings of DataArray and DataArray objects respectively.
-The *xdas* objects extend their equivalent *xarray* counterpart in term of huge multi-file datasets handling but at the price of a limited subset of the *xarray* API.
-When manipulating data that are small enough to be stored in-memory, the full capabilities of *xarray* objects are generally preferred.
+*xdas* leverages two kinds of data structures.
+The workhorse data structures are the {py:class}`xarray.DataArray` and {py:class}`xdas.DataArray` objects, which are N-dimensional labeled array object.
+The second, more abstract data structures are the {py:class}`xarray.Dataset` and {py:class}`xdas.DataCollection` objects that are mappings of DataArray and DataArray objects respectively.
+The *xdas* objects extend their equivalent *xarray* counterpart in term of huge multi-file datasets handling, but at the cost of a limited subset of the *xarray* API.
+When manipulating data that are small enough to be stored in-memory, the full capabilities of *xarray* objects are available, and is generally preferred.
 In a near future, we hope that the extra functionalities provided by the *xdas* objects will be part of the *xarray* library to enjoy the best of both words.

 The *xarray* objects structure description can be found in the [xarray documentation](https://docs.xarray.dev/en/stable/user-guide/data-structures.html).
-Here a focus on the *xdas* objects are presented.
-They follow the same philosophy than *xarray* objects so reading the *xarray* documentation is a good start to use *xdas*.
+Here, we focus on the *xdas* objects.
+They follow the same philosophy as *xarray* objects, so reading the *xarray* documentation is a good start to use *xdas*.

 ## DataArray